 In addition, the product enables users to create self-service customer service portals and offers pre-prepared communication via automated responses for certain outcomes.

-Cases and Solutions are basic objects of Service Cloud.
+Cases and Solutions are basic objects of the Service Cloud.
 Its standard features include:

 - Ticket Assignment